At a Glance

 ✨Tip Number 2

 Network with professionals in the property services sector.
-Attend industry events or join online forums to connect with others who work in similar roles.
+Attend industry events or join online forums where you can connect with others in similar roles.
 This can provide valuable insights and potentially lead to referrals.

 ✨Tip Number 3

 Prepare to discuss specific examples of training programmes you've designed or delivered in the past.
-Highlighting your hands-on experience will demonstrate your capability and readiness for the role.
+Highlighting your hands-on experience will demonstrate your capability and fit for the People Development Specialist role.

 ✨Tip Number 4

 Research the company’s values and culture.
-Understanding what they prioritise in their people development initiatives will allow you to tailor your conversations and show how you align with their mission.
+Understanding their approach to people development will allow you to tailor your conversations and show how your personal values align with theirs, making you a more attractive candidate.

 We think you need these skills to ace People Development Specialist